salesforce/policy_sentry/docs/contributing/iam-database.rst

 1. **Don't break because of AWS**: The automation must **not** break if the AWS website is down, or if AWS drastically changes the documentation.
 2. **Replicability**: Two ``git clones`` that build the SQLite database should always have the same results
 3. **Easy to review**: The repository itself should contain easy-to-understand and easy-to-view documentation, which the user can replicate, to verify with the human eye that no malicious changes have been made.

-    - This means no JSON files with complicated structures, or Binary files (the latter of which does not permit ``git diff``s) in the repository.
+   - This means no JSON files with complicated structures, or Binary files (the latter of which does not permit ``git diff``) in the repository.
    - This helps to mitigate the concern that open source software could be modified to alter IAM permissions at other organizations.

 How Policy Sentry uses the IAM database